huntboom/PebbleGPT/README.md

 # PebbleGPT - OpenAI-Powered Voice Assistant for Pebble Time

 This project provides an OpenAI GPT-3 powered voice assistant for the Pebble Time watch.
 The assistant listens for your voice input, sends the transcriptions to OpenAI's GPT-3, and displays the AI's response on the watch.
+## Rebble Store
+This app can be installed directly from the [Rebble Store](https://apps.rebble.io/en_US/application/64853961143b6504611fbc06).
 ## Code Overview

 The project is split into two main files: